Workshops, Activities & Demonstrations

 FLINT SCRAPER & FIRESTARTER - Prehistoric Experiences - Workshop

-GREENWOODWORKING INCLUDING BOWLTURNING AND ASSOCIATED CRAFTS- Sussex Bodgers-Demonstration
+GREENWOODWORKING INCLUDING BOWLTURNING AND ASSOCIATED CRAFTS- Sussex Bodgers APLTGW-Demonstration

 HANDCRAFTING LEATHER POUCHES- Pirate Leathercraft - Demonstration